-Notes to Financial Statements December 31, 2020 and 2019 (Dollars in thousands)
+Notes to Financial Statements

+December 31, 2021 and 2020

+(Dollars in thousands)

-Gross unrealized losses on investments and the fair values of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position at December 31, 2020 and 2019 were as follows:
+Gross unrealized losses on investments and the fair values of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position at December 31, 2021 and 2020 were as follows:

-2020 2019
+2021 2020

 Less than 12 months Less than 12 months

+Fair Fair

-Losses Fair values Losses Fair values
+Losses values Losses values

+Debt securities:

-Debt securities: U.S. Treasury - Money Market \$ 666 1,391
+U.S. Treasury - Money

+Market \$ 666

-Total \$ 666 1,391
+Total \$ 666

-None of the Company's restricted investments held for Member rate mitigation were in an unrealized loss position as of December 31, 2020 or 2019.
+There are no restricted investments as of December 31, 2021.
+None of the Company's restricted investments held for Member rate mitigation were in an unrealized loss position as of December 31, 2020.

 In conjunction with the CFC \$302,000 secured term loan (Note 4), Big Rivers was required to invest in CFC capital term certificates ("CTCs") equal to 14.29% of the Refinance Note.
 Proceeds of the Equity Note were used to purchase the investments in CTCs as required under the loan agreement.
 The interest rate on the CTCs was fixed at 4.28% and was equal to 80% of the Equity Note rate of 5.35%.
 The CTCs cannot be traded in the market, and therefore, they do not have readily determinable fair values and were accounted for at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-During 2020, the Company sold the investments and used the proceeds to pay off the CFC Equity Note (see Note 4 (a)).
-The Company's investment in these CTCs at December 31, 2020 and 2019 was \$0 and \$31,609, respectively.
+During 2020, the Company sold the investments and used the proceeds to pay off the CFC Equity Note (see Note 4(a)).